-Table 4.9 shows the distribution of equivalised disposable income.
-When compared to the original EU-SILC data, income inequality is lower in EUROMOD.
-Both Gini and the S80/S20 measure are about 10% lower for EUROMOD incomes than for SILC incomes.
-Looking at the average income per decile (equivalised), we can see that the underestimation in EUROMOD is mainly driven by divergence in the extreme ends of the income distribution.
-From the second decile to the eight, there is an overestimation up to 13% (except for decile 9 for 2016; -1%).
+When compared to the original SILC data income inequality is lower in EUROMOD.
+Both Gini and the S80/S20 measure are 13 to 16% lower for EUROMOD incomes than for SILC incomes (cfr.
+Table 17).
+Looking at the average income per decile (equivalised), we can see that the underestimation in EUROMOD is mainly driven by divergence in the extreme ends of the income distribution (Table 16).
+Disposable income in the first half of the income distribution correspond very closely to the SILC distribution, within the margin of -5/+5%.
+Higher up in the income distribution, EUROMOD simulated smaller disposable income than reported in SILC, up to -16% in the 10th decile.